-The increased pressure on housing demand from the inflow of migrants could pressure that supply further, Mr Gupta said.
+The increased pressure on housing demand from the inflow of migrants could pressure that supply further, Mr fied as the migrants come in," he said.
+The faster-than-predicted rebound in net overseas migration is already prompting economists to redo their

-"We've got to figure out a way of get-ting the new migrants into housing more quickly than the three years they normally take because otherwise you're going to have this dislocation caused by COVID continue to be amplified as the migrants come in." he said
+Gupta said.
+"We've got to figure out a way of get-ting the new migrants into housing more quickly than the three years they normally take because otherwise you're going to have this dislocation caused by COVID continue to be ampli-